Do you qualify for a Veterans Pension?

-If you are a wartime veteran with a limited income and you are no longer able to work, you may qualify for a Veterans Disability Pension or the Veterans Pension for Veterans 65 or older.
+If you are a wartime veteran with a limited income and you are no longer able to work, you may qualify for a Veterans Disability Pension or the Veterans Pension for veterans 65 years or older.

 Many veterans of wartime service are completely unaware of the fact that if they are 65 or older and on a limited income they may qualify for a VA Pension without being disabled.

-- you are permanently and totally disabled, or are age 65 or older, AND
+- you are permanently and totally disabled or are age 65 or older,

 - your countable family income is below a yearly limit set by law.

 2021 Family Income Limits (Effective Dec.
 1, 2020)

 |If you are a...||Your yearly income must be less than... *|

 |Veteran with a spouse or a child||$18,243***|

 |Housebound veteran with one dependent||$21,337|